spencerahill/clim-change-course_2025/_sources/chapters/glossary.md

   Globally averaged, it is the single largest {term}`negative feedback`.

   Regionally, it contributes to {term}`polar amplification` because the increase in radiation per unit warming itself increases with the original temperature.
 As such, warming in the Tropics---where it's already warm---leads to a larger increase in emitted {term}`longwave radiation` compared to the same warming near the poles where, compared to the Tropics, it's much colder.

+planetary albedo
+  The {term}`albedo` averaged in time and over the whole planet, and considering the fluxes of {term}`shortwave radiation` at the {term}`top of atmosphere`.

+   Planetary albedo is often denoted $\alpha_p$ and for Earth's present climate is approximately 0.3: approximately 30% of the insolation is reflected back to space, meaning that remaining 0.7 or 70% is absorbed within the climate system.

+  (The term "{term}`albedo`" without the "planetary" part is more general: it can refer to a particular location and time rather than averaging over the whole planet.)

+planetary energy balance
+  Intuitively / informally: at {term}`equilibrium`, energy absorbed by the climate system must be balanced by energy lost by the climate system.

+  For Earth's climate, the vast majority of energy *received* is in the form of {term}`shortwave radiation` emitted by the sun.
+(Energy received through all other sources, for example geothermal heating, is tiny by comparison in the global average.)
+Similarly, virtually all of the energy *lost* by the climate is in the form of {term}`outgoing longwave radiation`, OLR: photons emitted by the planet itself, in the form of {term}`longwave radiation` that escape to space.

+  Together, these imply that the location where we measure the planetary energy balance is the {term}`top of atmosphere` (TOA).

+  To go from the {term}`insolation` to the amount of {term}`shortwave radiation` *absorbed*, we take into account the {term}`planetary albedo`, i.e. the fraction of the {term}`insolation` at the {term}{top of atmosphere} that is reflected back to space rather than absorbed.
+If $S_0$ is the {term}`solar constant` and $\alpha_p$ is the {term}`planetary albedo`, then $S_0(1-\alpha_p)$ is the global-mean TOA SW absorbed, in $\text{W m}^{-2}$.

+  As such, the planetary energy balance depends on the balance between the *net* downwelling SW and the OLR at TOA.

+  If planetary energy balance is satisfied, then the climate system is in {term}`equilibrium`.

+  In the presence of a planetary energy *imbalance*, the system is in {term}`disequilibrium` and will respond in some way that ultimately restores balance at the TOA.

+  If the *sign* of that imbalance is that there is more SW being absorbed than OLR, then the system will tend to *warm up* in order to increase the amount of OLR.

 polar amplification
   The tendency for surface temperature increases in response to positive {term}`radiative forcing` such as increased CO$_2$ to be greater near the poles than at lower latitudes.
 This is especially true for the Arctic, and so sometimes it's referred to as *Arctic amplification*.